Disappointing: the power to reform is lacking - Breaking Latest News

-Berlin – Today, no cornerstones of the hospital financing reform have been passed by the federal-state working group.
+Today, no cornerstones of the hospital financing reform were passed by the federal-state working group.
 The German Evangelical Hospital Association (DEKV) assesses the proposals for the provision budgets and for redistribution between the hospitals as disadvantageous both for the care of the patients and for the structural further development of the hospital landscape.
 “It is disappointing that the federal states and the federal government did not have the strength today to make courageous and forward-looking decisions together.
-The clarification of the central points of contention is thus postponed to the future.
-As a result, there is a lack of a reliable framework for redesigning the hospital structures, as well as planning security for the funds required for this,” says Christoph Radbruch, Chairman of the DEKV.
+The clarification of the central points of contention is thus being postponed to the future.
+There is therefore no reliable framework for the reorganization of the hospital structures as well planning security for the necessary funds,” says Christoph Radbruch, Chairman of the DEKV.
 At the moment there is little confidence that the federal states and the federal government will jointly decide on reliable and concrete cornerstones on July 10, 2023.

-“Realigning hospital structures is a Herculean task from a social, societal, entrepreneurial and financial perspective.
-This is an enormous feat that demands a lot from the employees and the management in the hospitals, from politicians and from the citizens.
-Those responsible at federal and state level must ensure security in the face of change so that the majority does not see the change as a threat,” warns Radbruch.
+“Realigning the hospital structures is a Herculean task from a social, societal, entrepreneurial and financial point of view.
+It is an enormous feat that demands a lot from the employees and management in the hospitals, from politicians and the citizens.
+Those responsible in the federal government and in the countries must ensure security in the face of change so that the majority does not see the change as a threat,” warns Radbruch.

 Financing of coordination and control tasks requires additional money